denostack/safen/examples/with-express/README.md

 # Example Safen with Express

-If you use Express, it is better to create and use middleware.
+If you use Express, it is better to use [@safen/express](https://github.com/corgidisco/safen-express).

 ## How to use